SyedZaheen/Beautiful-Data-For-Beautiful-Game/README.md

 ## Problem Formulation

-1. Are we able to predict the number of goals scored
+1. Are we able to predict the **number of goals scored** (response) using the **other variables in the data** (predictors)?
-2. Which variables are most relevant in predicting goals?
+2. Which variables are most relevant in predicting goals? (feautre importance)
-3. Which playstyle results in a higher likelihood of success.
+3. Which playstyle (or patterns in the data) results in the team scoring more goals? (unsupervised clustering problem)

 ## Models Used